-The majority of these techniques done with the photographs allow individuals to have a better understanding and reach, and wherein they can comfortably and efficiently express portions of themselves in a manner that were not previously deemed possible.
+The majority of these techniques done with the photo allow individuals to have a better understanding and reach, wherein they can comfortably and efficiently express portions of themselves in a manner that was not previously deemed possible.

-Take note that the primary role of a therapist in photography therapy is to support and encourage the person’s discoveries and at the same time explore personal images and interact in a healthy, non-intrusive manner.
+Take note that the primary role of a therapist in this treatment is to support and encourage the person’s discoveries and at the same time explore personal images and interact in a healthy, non-intrusive manner.

-Therapeutic photography is not about therapists interpreting images for their clients, but it is a treatment modality that gives people the opportunity to explore what the images mean and how these images impact or change their lives.
+It is not about them interpreting images for their clients, but it is a therapeutic modality that gives people the opportunity to explore what the images mean and how these images impact or change their lives.